entity-neural-network/incubator/entity_gym/docs/source/quick-start-guide.rst

 Adding "Trap" and "Treasure" entities
 =====================================

-Now, we are going to place additional entities in the environment.
+Now, we are going to place additional entities in the environment:

-- _Treasure_ can be collected by the player and increases the player's score by 1.0.
+* *Treasure* can be collected by the player and increases the player's score by 1.0.
 Once all treasures are collected, the game is won.
-- Moving onto a _trap_ immediately ends the game.
+* Moving onto a *trap* immediately ends the game.

+We define the new entity types by specifying the ``ObsSpace.entities`` dictionary in the ``obs_space`` method.
+Similarly, ``_observe`` now returns a ``features`` dictionary with an entry specifying the current positions of both entities.
+The logic that defines how the entites are spawned and affect the game is added to ``reset`` and ``act``.

 .. code-block:: python